gvwilson/thirdbit/src/fiction/santas/index.md

 to claim…
 refuge?"

-The lean santa elbowed her burly companion's ribs to stop him from speaking.
+The smaller santa elbowed her burly companion's ribs to stop him from speaking.
 "As is our right," she said.
 "A cookie, a glass of milk, and the use of your wherever."